Hullett History, Family Crest & Coats of Arms

 Early Origins of the Hullett family

-The surname Hullett was first found in Yorkshire where Johannes Houlet et uxor ejus and Adam Howlot et Agnes uxor were listed in the Yorkshire Poll Tax Rolls of 1379.
+The surname Hullett was first found in Yorkshire where early English rolls provide us a glimpse of the spelling variations used through Medieval times.
+Johannes Houlet et uxor ejus and Adam Howlot et Agnes uxor were listed in the Yorkshire Poll Tax Rolls of 1379.
 Roger filius Hulot was also listed in Yorkshire in another early census.

 Hullett Spelling Variations